axone-protocol/contracts/docs/axone-objectarium.md

 ### ExecuteMsg::PinObject

-PinObject pins the object in the bucket for the considered sender.
-If the object is already pinned for the sender, this is a no-op.
-While an object is pinned, it cannot be removed from the storage.
+PinObject pins the object in the bucket for the sender.
+If the object is already pinned for the sender, this operation is a no-op.
+While an object is pinned, it cannot be removed from storage.

 | parameter       | description                |
 | --------------- | -------------------------- |